CERT-Polska/karton/docs/service_configuration.rst

 Customizing ready-made Karton services
 --------------------------------------

-Ready-made Karton services like ``karton-mwdb-reporter`` are coming with predefined set of filters and emitted headers.
+Ready-made Karton services like ``karton-mwdb-reporter`` are coming with a predefined set of filters and emitted headers.
 If you want to extend them or override them without forking the whole project, you can simply extend the Karton class and override things you need.